 Despite this, Aleppo's historical legacy remains a powerful force, guiding its people through the process of recovery and preserving its personality for future generations.

 Aleppo is a city in recovery, heavily impacted by years of conflict.
 Large areas, specifically the historic Old City and eastern districts, suffered catastrophic damage.
-Reconstruction efforts are ongoing but slow, hindered by economic hardship and sanctions.
+Reconstruction actions are ongoing but slow, hindered by economic hardship and sanctions.

 Reconstruction actions are ongoing but slow, hindered by economic hardship and sanctions.